 In multivariable regression analysis, the participants' hope for self-actualization and its interaction with level of acculturation were statistically significant, although the main effect of acculturation and its square term (acculturation x acculturation) were not statistically significant (See Table 2).
 This suggests that hope for self-actualization and level of acculturation can interact with each other and can be associated with API HIV-positive patients' mental health in a synergistic way.
-In other words, the relationships between participants' levels of hope for self-actualization were contingent on their acculturation levels.
+In other words, the relationships between participants' levels of hope for self-actualization was contingent on their acculturation levels.
 The CES-D score for each API HIV-positive patients was associated with one of four levels of hope for self-actualization.
 These scores are presented in Figure 1.
 Because level of acculturation was a continuous variable, the CES-D scores were calculated on three levels of acculturation (low-25%, mid-50% and high-75%).
-It was clear that among those who had low acculturation, there was a huge gap in CES-D scores between those who had totally lost their sense of self-actualization and those who still believed they could succeed in the USA The decrease in CES-D score for the low-acculturated group is statistically significant (P =0.02).
-However, for those who had higher acculturation, CES-D scores were flat and did not change significantly across the four levels of self-actualization.
+It was clear that among those who had low acculturation, there was a huge gap in CES-D scores between those who had totally lost their sense of self-actualization and those who still believed they could succeed in the USA The decrease in CES-D score for the low-acculturation, CES-D scores were flat and did not change significantly across the four levels of self-actualization.
 So, although graphically the CES-D scores look somewhat like a reverse U shape, statistically they are a flat line, representing non-significance.